odoo-dev/odoo/doc/howtos/rdtraining/05_securityintro.rst

 By convention, a file importing data is located in the ``data`` folder of a module.
 When the data is related to security, it is located in the ``security`` folder.
-When the data is related to views and actions (we will come back to that later),  it is located in the ``views`` folder.
+When the data is related to views and actions (we will cover this later), it is located in the ``views`` folder.
-Moreover, such files must be declared in the ``__manifest__.py`` file, in the ``data`` list.
-In our example, the file is defined
-`in the manifest of the base module <https://github.com/odoo/odoo/blob/e8697f609372cd61b045c4ee2c7f0fcfb496f58a/odoo/addons/base/__manifest__.py#L29>`__.
+Additionally, all of these files must be declared in the ``data`` list within the ``__manifest__.py`` file.
+Our example file is defined `in the manifest of the base module <https://github.com/odoo/odoo/blob/e8697f609372cd61b045c4ee2c7f0fcfb496f58a/odoo/addons/base/__manifest__.py#L29>`__.

-Finally, note that the content of the data files is only loaded when a module is installed or updated.
+Also note that the content of the data files is only loaded when a module is installed or updated.

 .. warning::

-    The data files are loaded sequentially following their order in the ``__manifest__.py`` file.
+    The data files are sequentially loaded following their order in the ``__manifest__.py`` file.
-    This means that if a data ``A`` refers to another data ``B``, you must make sure that ``B`` is loaded before ``A``.
+    This means that if data ``A`` refers to data ``B``, you must make sure that ``B`` is loaded before ``A``.

     In the case of the country states, you will note that the `list of countries <https://github.com/odoo/odoo/blob/e8697f609372cd61b045c4ee2c7f0fcfb496f58a/odoo/addons/base/__manifest__.py#L22>`__
     is loaded **before** the
     `list of country states <https://github.com/odoo/odoo/blob/e8697f609372cd61b045c4ee2c7f0fcfb496f58a/odoo/addons/base/__manifest__.py#L29>`__.
-    This is logical since the states refer to the countries.
+    This is because the states refer to the countries.

-Why is all this important for the security?
-Because all the security of a model is loaded through data files, as we'll see in the next section.
+Why is all this important for security?
+Because all the security configuration of a model is loaded through data files, as we'll see in the next section.

 Access Rights